loganswartz/polychrome.nvim/README.md

 ## Usage

-Here are some examples of the different syntaxes and helpers that available:
+Here are some examples of the different syntaxes and helpers that are available:

 ```lua
     -- most groups can be specified like this